patternfly/patternfly-org/packages/v4/patternfly-docs/content/developer-resources/writing-accessibility-documentation.md

 This section should include any additional considerations a consumer should take when using the component.
 It should only include more general considerations that don't pertain only to the React or HTML/CSS library, and have not been mentioned elsewhere in the documentation.

+Depending on your content, you can include sub-sections with a level 3 heading, an unordered list of considerations, or both.

 If there are no additional considerations, this section can be omitted.

 Example:

 >Consumers must ensure they take any additional considerations when customizing an accordion, using it in a way not described or recommended by PatternFly, or in various other specific use-cases not outlined elsewhere in this accessibility documentation.
 >
+> - A list item for an additional consideration...
 >### Consideration heading
 >
 >An explanation of an additional consideration...